oracle/oci-native-ingress-controller/GettingStarted.md

 This section describes steps to deploy and test OCI-Native-Ingress-Controller.

 ### Prerequisites
 Kubernetes Cluster with Native Pod Networking setup.
-Currently supported kubernetes versions are v1.25.4.
+Currently supported kubernetes versions are:
+- v1.25.4
+- v1.26.2
+- v1.27.2

 We set up the cluster with native pod networking and update the security rules.
 The documentation for NPN : [Doc Ref](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpodnetworking_topic-OCI_CNI_plugin.htm).